TzurS11/NoodleScript/README.md

-If you use my fonts you don't have to but it would be appreciated if you give me credit.
+If you use my fonts you don't have to but it would be appreciated if you give me credit or just feedback on discord.
 <br/><br/>
 #
 <br/><br/>